ZihaoHuang2017/explotest/README.md

    - A single point of return, situated at the bottom of the file
    - The state is not changed after the print
    - A returned value (if tuples) is a subset of exploratory print expression
    - The test generated is not super robust; specifically the test generated might not cover the entire list if the iterator loops through all the items (the index isn't retrievable)
+   - Either the function is at the top level, or it is directly in some top level class (i. e. this must be directly retrievable at the top level)
+   - Zero support for anonymous functions.
+Why would you want to test that?